Why You May Be Feeling Depressed

 Visit a therapist

 If you are wondering what to do when you feel depressed, your priority should be to see a counselor, perhaps online.
-You can seek professional help from the comfort of your own home through online therapy, which has been proven to be successful in treating depression.
+You can seek professional help from the comfort of your own home through online therapy, which has been proven to be successful in treating depression, as well as other disorders, including bipolar disorder and eating disorders.

 Online therapy can be a cost-effective solution to mental health treatment.
 A therapist can help you understand how depression feels and will empathetically listen to you to help you overcome these feelings.